Axlefublr/axlefublr.github.io/content/mouse-mode/index.md

 |180ms| 9px|
 |200ms|10px|

-The starting speed being *0* pixels per move sounds silly, but it *really* helps the taps be more precise, as effectively there's more time for my mere human fingers to be holding the keyboard key, and it not mattering. \
+Setting the minimum to *0* sounds silly, but it can help the taps be more precise, as effectively there's more time for my mere human fingers to be holding the keyboard key, and it not mattering. \
-Although after trying it for a bit, I realized that it does still feel kind of sluggish, so I went back to 1px. \
+I tried it for a bit, but realized that it **does** still feel kind of sluggish, so I went back to 1px. \
-But worth a try!
-It might work perfect for you.
+Worth a try!
+Maybe it will work great for you.

+Coming back to trying to solve jaggedness.
-And so, if I try to move every **1ms**, the 10 pixels maximum is waaaaaay too fast. \
+If I try to move every **1ms** rather than 5ms, the 10 pixels maximum is waaaaaay too fast.
-But actually, even the 0 pixel *minimum* is sort of too fast, for my usecase of “tap is slow” — 200ms is an awfully short time. \
-Which is why 5ms is so far the best tradeoff that I found that feels good to use.
+Even if I set that maximum to 1 pixel, it's still a bit too unwieldy. \
+You'd think a minimum of 0 would be viable here, but all you get in this case is a 100 millseconds of not moving at all, and then a 100 milliseconds of moving way too fast.
+Not viable.

+That lands me into using a repeat rate of 5ms, minimum of 1px, maximum of 9px, and time period of 210ms.
+But don't just take my word for it: it's very important to play with the values to try to find what feels best for **you**.
-Very important to play with the values here; I changed these after like *months* of using the same config. \
-So don't be afraid to change them even if they're in your muscle memory now! \
+I changed these after like *months* of using the same config, so don't be afraid to change them even if they're in your muscle memory now!
-Hell, I'm even changing these values as I'm writing this blog post!
-Changed 6ms → 5ms, 1px → 0px → 1px, 200ms → 160ms
+Hell, I'm even changing these values as I'm writing this blog post! \
+Changed 6ms → 5ms, 1px → 0px → 1px, 200ms → 160ms → 210ms, 10px → 9px.

-(leading to easier to access precision without losing long distance travelling speed)
+{{hr(id="simple-math")}}

+When playing around with the values, I found a convenient (although a bit naive) way to compare the overall maximum speeds of the different settings.

+100/rate\*max_step

+`rate` is how often you make a nudge, `max_step` is your maximum nudge bigness, in pixels. \
+My current config results in a value of 180 — I (very roughly) move 180 pixels per 100 milliseconds. \
+With this simple formula you can kinda compare how fast or slow your config is, so that you don't have to fight your biases as much.

+Of course it completely ignores a very important value: the period in which you speed *increases*.
+But my goal with this was more so testing “at my peak, how fast am I?”

+### slow sublayer

 The slow moving sublayer, that I access by holding <kbd>l</kbd>, is a lot simpler. \
 Its speed is constant; it always moves by a single pixel, just more *rarely*. \